PayMaya/PayMaya-Checkout-WooCommerce-Plugin/README.md

-# Please see updated plugin at https://github.com/PayMaya/wc-paymaya-payment-gateway
+# This version has been deprecated.
+Please see updated plugin [here](https://github.com/PayMaya/wc-paymaya-payment-gateway)

 PayMaya Checkout WooCommerce plugin